How the enterprise can embrace hybrid cloud

-But the use of hybrid cloud is growing.
-A recent survey from RightScale estimated that the number of enterprises with a hybrid cloud strategy grew to 58% in 2019, up from 51% in 2018, while the number of organisations with an exclusively private or public cloud has declined slightly.
-In addition, 28% of companies who haven't yet adopted hybrid cloud consider it a priority to do so.
+Despite this, the use of hybrid cloud is increasing.
+A RightScale survey estimated the number of enterprises deploying a hybrid cloud strategy grew to 58% in 2019, an increase from 51% in 2018.
+Plus, the number of organisations with an exclusively public or private cloud has gone down slightly.
+Also, 28% of companies who haven't adopted hybrid cloud consider it a priority to do so.

-Enterprises now need to be able to securely, quickly and seamlessly move workloads, including those that are mission-critical, to and from the public cloud.
-97% said this was a requirement when looking at infrastructure options.
+It is now essential for enterprises to be able to quickly, securely and seamlessly move workloads, especially those that are mission-critical, to and from the public cloud.
+97% of organisations said this was a requirement when examining infrastructure options.

-The enterprises of today are time-poor, information-rich and have plenty of demands to fulfil.
-As such, they have limited resources and must constantly balance today's business needs with tomorrow's demands and changing market landscape.
+Some enterprises are information-rich, time-poor and have lots of demands to meet.
+Due to this, they possess limited resources and have to constantly balance today's business requirements with tomorrow's demands and a shifting market landscape.

-With true hybrid cloud, organisations free themselves from the mundane and complex, allowing them to focus on their core business objectives and move from the daily grind to innovating for future success.
+With hybrid cloud, businesses can liberate themselves from the complex and mundane, enabling them to focus on their main business objectives and move from the daily grind to innovating for future success.

 - The ability to build and host new enterprise applications in Java-based architectures as well as being primed to benefit from next-generation, rather than just traditional apps.